Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 :::

-The input parameters to this guide are the chains that we want our app to be able to connect to and their RPC URLs.
+The input parameters to this guide are the chains that we want our dApp to be able to connect to and their RPC URLs.

 The guide will **cover**: